polterguy/polterguy.github.io/documentation/magic/index.md

 ### File system related endpoints

 These endpoints are related to the file system somehow.
+These endpoints allows you to upload and download files, create and delete folders etc in your Magic backend.
+These endpoints are arguably the foundation for Hyper IDE, allowing you to edit your files on your server.
+Most of these endpoints can only be invoked by a root user, and you would typically not consume these endpoints yourself directly from your own frontends.

 #### GET magic/system/file-system/download-folder